opentensor/TensorWiki/content/intro/index.md

 ---
-### 01 / MINING
+### 01 Mining

-Individuals contributing compute, expertise or innovation into Bittensor and looking to get paid for it.
+Individuals contributing value to the network in return for compensation in the form of TAO.

 ```bash
 bittensor/